matheus-bernat/matheus-bernat.github.io/_posts/2021-06-01-3d-reconstruction.markdown

 externalLink: false
 ---

+### About this project
+* Python.
+* Pytorch for optimization of positions of cameras and positions of triangulated 3D points.
+* 3D reconstruction, structure from motion, epipolar geometry.
+* Duration: 6 weeks.

 This project was done in the course TSBB15 Computer Vision at Linköping university.

 The goal was to construct a system able to perform 3D reconstruction of a static scene given images of this scene takenfrom different angles.
 This task is thoroughly studied in the field of computer vision and known as Structure from Motion (SfM).